Aladdin trailer out: Disney's fantasy fiction receives mixed response from Tweeple as trailer juggles between excitement and disappointment - NewsX

-Aladdin trailer out: Kids favourite magical idol Aladdin is back as Disney’s upcoming musical fantasy film Aladdin’s trailer was released and as expected the trailer is even better than its prequel.
+Aladdin trailer out: Kids favourite magical idol Aladdin is back as Disney’s upcoming musical fantasy film Aladdin’s trailer saw its release on Tuesday and as expected, the trailer left many awestruck.
 Titular role is played by Mena Massaoud, while Will Smith plays the Genie in the movie.
 Aladdin’s love interest i.e., Princess Jasmine will be played by Namoi Scott.
 The movie which has been directed by Guy Ritchie will be hitting the theatres on May 24.

 Here’s the trailer posted by Disney’s official Twitter handle: